vreyespue/scipy_cut_tree_balanced/README.md

     standard_cut_cluster_id = cut_tree(Z, n_clusters=[20])
 ```

-As shown below, the output is a numpy array of 1000 elements, assigning one cluster ID to each input vector (of 4 dimensions, see above).
+As shown below, the output is a numpy array of 100 elements, assigning one cluster ID to each input vector (of 4 dimensions, see above).
 Note that the ID of the resulting clusters go from 0 to 19 in this case.
-The resulting clustering is unbalanced, i.e. containing a big cluster (where the number of data samples is 506), and many small clusters (each containing very few data samples, one of them containing a single data sample).
-As result, the range of cluster sizes goes from 1 to 506, showing a standard deviation of 108.71 data samples.
+The resulting clustering is unbalanced, i.e. containing a big cluster (where the number of data samples is 48), and many small clusters (each containing very few data samples, 9 of them containing a single data sample).
+As result, the range of cluster sizes goes from 1 to 48, showing a standard deviation of 10.17 data samples.

 ```
 Type of the standard clustering result: <class 'numpy.ndarray'>
-Shape of the standard clustering result (one cluster id per data sample): (1000, 1) First 10 rows of the standard clustering result (one cluster id per sample):
+Shape of the standard clustering result (one cluster id per data sample): (100, 1) First 10 rows of the standard clustering result (one cluster id per sample):
-[0 1 2 0 3 0 0 0 4 0] ...
+[0 1 0 0 0 0 0 0 0 2] ...
 Total number of resulting clusters = 20
 For each resulting cluster: Cluster ID
 [ 0  1  2  3  4  5  6  7  8  9 10 11 12 13 14 15 16 17 18 19]
 For each resulting cluster: Count of data samples
-[506  18  15  84   2  80  40  54  31 100   8   3  18  19   5   5   3   5   3   1]
+[48  4  1  2 10  8  1  6  2  2  1  1  1  1  3  1  4  2  1  1]
-Count of data samples per cluster: mean = 50, max = 506, min = 1, std = 108.71
+Count of data samples per cluster: mean = 5, max = 48, min = 1, std = 10.17
 ```

-A more balanced clustering is then attempted by using the balanced ward tree method, in which the maximum number of data samples within each cluster is set to 100.
+A more balanced clustering is then attempted by using the balanced ward tree method, in which the maximum number of data samples within each cluster is set to 10.

 ```
-    [balanced_cut_cluster_id, balanced_cut_cluster_level] = ward_cut_tree_balanced(Z, 100, verbose=False)
+    [balanced_cut_cluster_id, balanced_cut_cluster_level] = ward_cut_tree_balanced(Z, 10, verbose=False)
 ```

 We get two results from the new function: (1) a list of integers containing for each input sample its corresponding cluster id, and (2) a list of strings containing for each input sample its corresponding cluster tree level (see above section for further information).
 Note that the ID of the resulting clusters go from 1 to 20 in this case, i.e. the number of resulting clusters (20) is identical to the previous one.
-Importantly, the resulting clustering is more balanced than the standard one (for an equal number of resulting clusters), since the range of cluster sizes goes from 7 to 100, showing a standard deviation of 29.08 data samples.
+Importantly, the resulting clustering is more balanced than the standard one (for an equal number of resulting clusters), since the range of cluster sizes goes from 1 to 10, showing a standard deviation of 2.68 data samples.

 ```
 Type of the balanced clustering result: <class 'numpy.ndarray'>
-Shape of the balanced clustering result (one cluster id per data sample): (1000,) First 10 rows of the balanced clustering result (one cluster id per sample):
+Shape of the balanced clustering result (one cluster id per data sample): (100,) First 10 rows of the balanced clustering result (one cluster id per sample):
-[15  3  1 18  6 11 14 12  3 18] ...
+[19  4 10 12 20 12 14  9 15  2] ...

 Type of the balanced clustering result (level): <class 'numpy.ndarray'>
-Shape of the balanced clustering result (level) (one string per data sample): (1000,) First 10 rows of the balanced clustering result (level) (one string per sample):
+Shape of the balanced clustering result (level) (one string per data sample): (100,) First 10 rows of the balanced clustering result (level) (one string per sample):
-['0.0.0.0.0.0.0.0.0.0.0.0.0.0.0.0' '0.0.0.1' '0.1'
+['0.0.0.0.0.0.0.0.0.0.0.0.0.0.0.0.0.0' '0.0.0.1' '0.0.0.0.0.0.0.0.1'
- '0.0.0.0.0.0.0.0.0.0.0.0.0.0.0.1.0.0.0' '0.0.0.0.0.0.1'
- '0.0.0.0.0.0.0.0.0.0.0.1' '0.0.0.0.0.0.0.0.0.0.0.0.0.0.1'
+ '0.0.0.0.0.0.0.0.0.0.1' '0.0.0.0.0.0.0.0.0.0.0.0.0.0.0.0.0.1'
- '0.0.0.0.0.0.0.0.0.0.0.0.1' '0.0.0.1'
+ '0.0.0.0.0.0.0.0.0.0.1' '0.0.0.0.0.0.0.0.0.0.0.0.1' '0.0.0.0.0.0.0.1'
- '0.0.0.0.0.0.0.0.0.0.0.0.0.0.0.1.0.0.0'] ...
+ '0.0.0.0.0.0.0.0.0.0.0.0.0.1' '0.0.1.0'] ...

 Total number of resulting clusters = 20
 For each resulting cluster: Cluster ID
 [ 1  2  3  4  5  6  7  8  9 10 11 12 13 14 15 16 17 18 19 20]
 For each resulting cluster: Count of data samples
-[ 39  93  69  29  80  84 100  65  67  63  43  47  34  23  27  15  13   7  89  13]
+[ 2 10  2  7  7 10  6  8  8  3  4  4  3  3  3  1  4  3  4  8]
-Count of data samples per cluster: mean = 50, max = 100, min = 7, std = 29.08
+Count of data samples per cluster: mean = 5, max = 10, min = 1, std = 2.68
 ```

 In conclusion, here we describe and implement a method which generates (for a similar number of resulting clusters) a more balanced outcome, i.e. building clusters of less variable size.